-Int this block, two DataObjects are defined: 1) PointSet named "samples", and 2) HistorySet named "histories".
+In this block, three DataObjects are defined to store results: 1) a PointSet named "samples", 2) a PointSet named "dummyIN" 3) a HistorySet named "histories".
 In the Input node all the variables perturbed through the Grid strategy are listed.
 In this way, any realization in the input space is linked to the outputs listed in the Output node.
+As described earlier as well, since we use an external model that does not have any input file, we define a pointset named "dummyIN" that is used as a dummy input in the multirun step.